TIME (English Version)

 Link to the TIME study protocol published in BMC Psychiatry: Study Protocol for the TIME-trial

-Link to the TIME-trial, a randomized controlled trial, showing results of effectiveness of the intervention with TIME in nursing homes.
-This paper was published in the American Journal of Geriatric Psychiatry, 2017.
+Link to the TIME-trial, a cluster randomized controlled trial in nursing homes, showing results of effectiveness of the intervention with TIME in nursing homes.
+This paper was published in the American Journal of Geriatric Psychiatry, in January 2018.
 In this trial agitation was measured by the singel-item agitation in the Neuropsychiatric Inventory – Nursing Home Version (NPI-NH).
 A significant between-group difference in reduction of agitation at both eight weeks (1.1; 95% confidence interval, 0.1 to 2.1; P=0.03) and 12 weeks (1.6; 95% confidence interval, 0.6 to 2.7; P=0.002) in favour of the TIME intervention was found.
 Symptoms of delusions at eight weeks, and depression, disinhibition, and quality of life at 12 weeks, showed significant between-group differences in favour of the TIME intervention.

-The TIME trial is funded by the Innlandet Hospital Trust
+The TIME trial was funded by the Innlandet Hospital Trust

 The TIME project has been supported by:

 Innlandet Hospital Trust, Norway; The Center for Old Age Psychiatric Research, Innlandet Hospital Trust, Ottestad Norway; The Norwegian Medical Association fund for quality and patient safety; The Municipality of Rana, Norway; and the National Centre of Rural Medicine (NCRM) The artic University of Norway,Tromsø (UiT).